Picking the best sounding exhaust for Toyota tundra can be a herculean task with so many brands available to choose from.

 However, in rare cases, slight modifications may need to be made to ensure ill-fitting parts of the exhaust system are cut properly to size to ensure a good fitting.

-A: Yes, it is possible if you are a technical person and have some idea about mechanics.
-This should be enough for you to follow the installation instructions on the manual.
+Yes, it is possible if you are a technical person and have some idea about mechanics.
+This should be enough for you to follow the installation instructions in the manual.

 However, if you are not confident in your ability to do this yourself, you should not attempt it.
 Contact a mechanic instead.